srid/srid/free/Altruistic self-immolation.md

 **RESPONDENT:** _Sorry for all the repetition.
 I was just trying to get at what’s missing.
 It is obvious now that what is missing is altruism.
 You said above that altruism is a group instinct and this instinct is just not activated.
 I can only see altruism in terms of love and compassion and that is not it._

-**RICHARD:** Indeed not – in this context love and compassion lead to ‘self’-surrender not ‘self’-sacrifice – whereas ==benevolence is the key to altruistic ‘self’-immolation== for the benefit of this body and that body and every body.
+**RICHARD:** Indeed not – in this context love and compassion lead to ‘self’-surrender not ‘self’-sacrifice – whereas ==[[Benevolence|benevolence]] is the key to altruistic ‘self’-immolation== for the benefit of this body and that body and every body.

 And ==the feeling of caring already mentioned (further above) is the genesis of being benevolent==.